Overview

 Secrets

 API keys never go in actor state (chain state is public).
-Runners obtain credentials out-of-band: on a local devnet you passOPENAI_API_KEY / ANTHROPIC_API_KEY to the runner process environment; in production, secrets live encrypted in the Secrets Manager and are released to attested runners (CIP-24).
+Runners obtain credentials out-of-band: on a contributor-run local devnet you passOPENAI_API_KEY / ANTHROPIC_API_KEY to the runner process environment; in production, secrets live encrypted in the Secrets Manager and are released to attested runners (CIP-24).

 Worked example